 The Kings and Queens Tournament was a success thanks to our enthusiastic young participants and the helpful parents, particularly the Garnharts, who did a great job running the food concessions.

 Thanks also to Vincent Stone for being the Assistant TD.
 Winning Section honors were; Ayush Maddikonda (Scholastic Masters), Michael Uhlig (Scholastic Experts), Noah Boniello (K12), Roshan Anil (K6), Aayush Barochia (K3), and Benjamin Douglas (K1).

-Top Team was Freedom 7, which took the Traveling Pawn, but get to keep it for another month.
+Top Team was Freedom 7, which forgot to bring the Traveling Pawn, but get to keep it for another month.

-The next tournament will be January 26 at Temple Israel of Brevard County.
+The next tournament will be February 23rd at Pineapple Cove Academy.

 I look forward to seeing you all there!

 "First Tournament is free for Brevard County students".

 Back by popular demand!
 In an effort to encourage new players to participate in tournaments, Brevard County students who are unrated will not have to pay their first tournament fee (typically $20).